benjann/dstat/README.md

 Main changes:

+    14dec2022 (version 1.4.1)
+    - [no]cov is no longer a suboption within vce(); it is now a regular option
+    - dstat predict now has option scaling() to determine the scaling of the generated influence functions
+    - option nobwfixed added; code to obtain grid and bandwidth in case of replication estimators revised
+    - revised implementation of vce(svy)
+    - revised implementation of predict

     12dec2022 (version 1.4.0)
     - dstat pw did not work with vce() set to bootstrap, jackknife, or svy; this is fixed